This page provides information on the lab’s culture, how to join the lab, and the general workflow for starting up and working on project tasks.

 • You can also direct message (DM) members to discuss private issues

 Slack is organized by channel.
 Each channel is specific to the lab project.
 There is also a channel for code and data analysis related posts (e.g., how can I do this in R?
 Which spatial model should I run?), announcements (E.g., job postings, when our next end of the quarter celebrations are), and general posts.
 You can allow for notifications if someone posts, or DMs you.
-Please make an effort to respond to messages that message you as quickly as possible.
+Please make an effort to respond to messages as quickly as possible.

 Of course, using Slack is voluntary.
 And if you find yourself writing a really long post, perhaps it is better to send an email, or wait to ask your question during a meeting.
 Professor Brazil will communicate through both email and Slack.